IBM/nodejs-cloudant/openshift/docs/webhook-setup.md

 If you would like an app as a working starting-point, the source code for this application is available to be forked from the [IBM Node.js + Cloudant](https://github.com/IBM/nodejs-cloudant).
 You can use the 'Node.js + IBM Cloudant' tile on the Service catalog with your forked repository to create builds and deployments on OpenShift (This will provision a new Cloudant instance as well).
 After you get a Deployment set up, you can configure a webhook in your repository to make OpenShift automatically start a build whenever you push changes to your code.

 Note: Each time that you use the 'Node.js + IBM Cloudant' tile on the Service Catalog, a new instance of IBM Cloudant will be provisioned.
-If you already have an instance of IBM Cloud provisioned, and want to continue using the same instance, be sure to do optional Step #5 below to build and deploy _your_ repo, and do not use the 'Node.js + IBM Cloudant' tile to build and deploy your code.
+If you already have an instance of IBM Cloudant provisioned, and want to continue using the same instance, be sure to do optional Step #5 below to build and deploy _your_ repo, and do not use the 'Node.js + IBM Cloudant' tile to build and deploy your code.

 From the Web Console homepage, navigate to your project
 1. Click on Browse > Builds